-Plus, it’s sometimes confused with another herbal remedy that shares the same common name.
+Additionally, it’s sometimes confused with another herbal remedy that shares the same common name.

 The Traditional Benefits of Gotu Kola

-Gotu kola (Centella asiatica) is a perennial groundcover that’s a member of the same plant family as parsley and carrots.
+Gotu kola (Centella asiatica) is a perennial groundcover plant that’s a member of the same plant family as parsley and carrots.

 It grows abundantly in the wetlands of Asia, South Africa, and Australia.
-(1)

-In traditional Chinese medicine, gotu kola is believed to promote longevity and, in fact, its Chinese name means “fountain of youth.”
+In traditional Chinese medicine, gotu kola is believed to promote longevity and is considered a potent elixir of life.